Drumsticks1/TS3-LogDataViewer/INSTALL.md

                            cause permission errors.

     <b>NOTE:</b> Using the <code>--no-cache</code> option creates a directory named 'false' in the install directory,
-    you can delete the directory or just ignore it.
+    you can delete the directory or just ignore it (if nginx is configured as explained below that is no problem).

 - <code>--production</code>: only install the production dependencies and ignore devDependencies from the package.json.